Last verified: 17 days ago

 What it does

-Pectin is a soluble dietary fiber found naturally in fruit cell walls.
-In the provided research, pectin appears primarily as a fermentable fiber that may support gut microbiota diversity,...
+Pectin is a soluble dietary fiber found naturally in fruit peels and cell walls.
+As a prebiotic, it feeds beneficial gut bacteria, which produce short-chain fatty acids (SCFAs) that may support...

 -